Australia celebrates first same-sex marriages ahead of court challenge

 "They will cease to exist," Croome told Reuters.

-The new law has been criticized by religious and conservative groups.
-Supporters say it brings Australia into line with many of its major allies in the world, which have legalized various forms of same-sex unions.
+The new law has been criticised by religious and conservative groups.
+Supporters say it brings Australia into line with many of its major allies in the world, which have legalised various forms of same-sex unions.

 (Reporting by Christopher McCall; Editing by Michael Perry)